Last Updated on November 5, 2021 – 8:14 am

 But, what is “growth mindset” exactly?
 How does it differ from a fixed mindset?
 And, how can an organization foster a growth mindset in the workplace?

-Growth Mindset is defined as “a belief that one’s intelligence, capacities, and/or talent will develop and grow with effort.”
+A growth mindset is defined as “a belief that one’s intelligence, capacities, and/or talent will develop and grow with effort.”
 In simpler terms, “It is a belief and understanding that we can improve if we’re willing to work hard, dedicate ourselves, and practice.
 Growth mindset is also about looking at everything we experience as an opportunity to learn and develop”.

 The term is coined by Carol Dweck, a Professor of Psychology at Stanford University and the author of the book Mindset: The New Psychology of Success.
 The book compares the impact of fixed vs. growth mindsets in business, education, parenting, and relationships.
 Dweck first started to study students’ different attitudes about failure and challenge -mostly, why some rebound from challenges when others are devastated by setbacks.
 In her work, she found out that some students understood that abilities could be developed (these students have growth mindsets, according to Dweck).
 Another group of students felt it was painful when they fail (fixed mindset perspective).
 When students believe they can get smarter, they put in extra time and effort, leading to higher achievement.